shabbyrobe/golib/README.md

 Go Toolbelt
 ===========

+**NOTE**: experiment in flight; all top-level folders in here are independent Go Modules.

-This is a collection of packages I use to augment the Go standard library in my own personal projects.
+This is a collection of code I use to augment the Go standard library in my own personal projects.

 All code is available under the MIT license unless otherwise stated in the particular file or package.
-There are some copy/pasted pieces of the Go standard library in here, which retain the copyright of the Go authors and a BSD license.

 ## Expectation Management